 Editor's note: This is the first of a two-part series on the sexual aftermath of cancer treatment.
 Click here to read Part 2 with expert tips from nurse practitioner Leslie Heron and others.
 If you missed our Aug.
-4 Twitter chat about “Sex After Cancer,” click here for the Storify version.
+4 Twitter chat about “Sex After Cancer,” read the archive.

 Sex was the furthest thing from my mind when a breast cancer surgeon told me I needed a double mastectomy five years ago.